 Eggplant late harvesting

-The easiest trick to know is by cutting the fruit down the centre of the seeds are brown the fruit is overripe.
+The easiest trick to know is by cutting the fruit down the center of the seeds is brown the fruit is overripe.
 They are generally discarded or saved for the seed to replant.

 So, if you want to know when to harvest eggplant pay attention to the growth cycle of the variant you have planted.
 If the question How do you know when eggplant is ripe on the vine?
 Worries you.
 The simple answer to this is to pay attention to the fruit.